SyncfusionExamples/blazor-textarea-form-support/README.md

 # Blazor-TextArea-Form-Support
-A quick-start project that helps you how to form support in Blazor TextArea Component.
+A quick-start project that helps you how to Integrate Form Support in Blazor TextArea Component.

 Online examples: https://blazor.syncfusion.com/demos/textarea/formsvalidation?theme=fluent2